TacoBadger/nonprofits-project-7/README.md

 4. Movie is the most watched type.
 5. The top 10 Tv shows were Cocomelon, Manifest, Queen's Gambit, Outer banks, Squid game, All American, Bridgerton, Cobra Kai, Lucifer and Virgin River
 6. Top 10 Movies were The Mitchell vs. The machines, How the grinch stole christmas, Vivo, 365 days, Illumination presents the grinch.
 The Christmas Chronicles 2, We can be heroes, Red notice, The Unforgivable and Home
-7. Top 6 Stand-Up Comedy were Dave Chappelle: The Closer, Kevin Hartz: Zero fucks given, George Lopez: We'll do it for half, Chris D'elia: No Pain, Bo Burnham: Inside
+7. Top 6 Stand-Up Comedy were Dave Chappelle: The Closer, Kevin Hartz: Zero fucks given, George Lopez: We'll do it for half, Jerry Seinfeld: 23 hours to kill, Chris D'elia: No Pain, Bo Burnham: Inside

 ## Explore the Notebook
 You can copy and edit the notebook to explore your own analysis of the data.